MPalix86/documents/angular-on-push-benchmark/cd.md

 Therefore, the following test consists of executing `ng.profiler.timeChangeDetection({record:true})` for the **Page4 (Comparison View)** in both change detection strategies: *Default* and *OnPush*, and then comparing the results.

-The tests are always performed under the same configuration between the two versions of RailStudio.
+The tests are always performed under the same configuration between the two versions of te application.

 The images below show the **"Performance"** tab of the browser’s **(Chrome DevTools)** developer tools, which displays the results of a performance profile recorded during the benchmark execution.